40 Under/Over 40

 Herman L. Wood ’73

-With more than 30 years of experience in facilities and construction management in both government and private corporations, Herman L. Wood’s expertise includes oversight of contractual services including engineering and facilities management with fiscal responsibility of operating, expense and capital budgets, account personnel, client reporting, profit and loss statements, forecasting, vendor management, policies and procedures, metrics and benchmarking operational impacts, energy savings initiatives and space planning activities.
+With more than 30 years of experience in facilities and construction management in both government and private corporations, Herman L. Wood’s expertise includes oversight of contractual services including engineering and facilities management.
+Wood has provided leadership in the areas of: fiscal responsibility of operating, expense and capital budgets, account personnel, client reporting, profit and loss statements, forecasting, vendor management, policies and procedures, metrics and benchmarking operational impacts, energy savings initiatives and space planning activities.
 As a senior manufacturing engineer and administrator for Crown, Cork & Seal for more than 15 years, Wood directed manufacturing engineers in trouble-shooting 33 manufacturing facilities throughout the U.S., Canada and the Virgin Islands.
 He most recently has been with U.S. Facilities since 2001, currently as director of Business Development and Supply Chain Management, Commercial & Government Services, and a mentor protégé.
 Wood holds of a Bachelor of Science Degree in Mathematics from Delaware State University and matriculated with a Master of Science in Applied Mathematics at then-Beaver College.
 He is proudly married to Yvonne Rivers Wood for over 37 years with two sons and three grandchildren and resides in Voorhees, NJ.